cloudflare/workers-sdk/CONTRIBUTING.md

 Every PR should include tests for the functionality that's being added.
 Most changes will be to [Wrangler](packages/wrangler/src/__tests__) (using Vitest), [Miniflare](packages/miniflare/test) (using Ava), or [C3](packages/create-cloudflare/src/__tests__) (using Vitest), and should include unit tests within the testing harness of those packages.

 If your PR includes functionality that's difficult to unit test, you can add a fixture test by creating a new package in the `fixtures/` folder.
 This allows for adding a test that requires a specific filesystem or worker setup (for instance, `fixtures/no-bundle-import` tests the interaction of Wrangler with a specific set of JS, WASM, text, and binary modules on the filesystem).
-When adding a fixture test, include a `vitest.config.ts` file within the new package, which will ensure it's run as part of the `workers-sdk` CI.
+When adding a fixture test, include a `vitest.config.mts` file within the new package, which will ensure it's run as part of the `workers-sdk` CI.
 You should merge your own configuration with the default config from the root of the repo.

 A good default example is the following: